 Being a physician has taught me the lesson of common sense again and again.
 Eventually, I realized that we all lack common sense, and this is why we can't solve our problems.
-So let's seek common sense and apply it to everything, because knowledge plus common sense is wisdom, but knowledge minus common sense is nonsense.
+So let's seek and speak common sense, because knowledge plus common sense is wisdom, but knowledge minus common sense is nonsense.

 MY DOCTOR'S BAG

 Although my father never went to college and didn’t understand medicine, he did understand that our body is a machine that needs nutritious, homegrown fruits and vegetables.